Here is a crazy thing I pulled off so I could come to America.

 – It is impossible.

-– But even if I did all the paper work, it’s printed at a different place, I can’t promise that they’ll print yours first…
+– But even if I did all the paper work, you see… the actual passport is printed at a different place entirely, I can’t promise that they’ll print yours first…

 – Can you pull some strings for me…?

 – Let me see what I can do.